nww/nightnight/README.md

 #### Full Install

-The second option is to host all of the pages on your site.
+The second option is to host all of the tool on your own site.
+Start by dropping in the script below on the html page just above the `</body>` tag.

 ```
 <script>
 var d = new Date();